From-Later/wwwfromlater/recordingsfromlater/_songs/allofyou.md

 ≑

-Close your eyes and breath in.
+Close your eyes and breathe in.
 Take an enormous leap of faith.

 Formalizing our freedom,